portworx/px-docs/cloud/backups.md

 For AWS:

-By default, portworx creates a bucket (ID same as cluster uuid) to upload cloudsnaps.
-With Portworx version 1.5.0 onwards,uploading to a pre-created bucket by user is supported.
-Thus AWS user provided to Portworx should either have capability to create bucket or bucket provided to Portworx at minimum must have permissions mentioned below.
-If you prefer that a user specified bucket be used for cloudsnaps, specify the bucket id with --bucket option while creating credentials.
+By default, Portworx creates a bucket (ID same as cluster UUID) to upload cloudsnaps.
+With Portworx version 1.5.0 onwards,uploading to a pre-created bucket by a user is supported.
+Thus the AWS credential provided to Portworx should either have the capability to create a bucket or the bucket provided to Portworx at minimum must have the permissions mentioned below.
+If you prefer that a user specified bucket be used for cloudsnaps, specify the bucket id with `--bucket` option while creating the credentials.

 With user specified bucket (applicable only from 1.5.0 onwards):
 ```